ipab-slmc/exotica-release/exotica/doc/Setting-up-problems-and-solvers.rst

 solvers and solving for motion plans.
 If you prefer to initialize using XML, skip to the problem setup part of the tutorial.

-For this tutorial, we will use the `manual.cpp <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/src/manual.cpp>`__ example file as a guide.
+For this tutorial, we will use the `generic.cpp <https://github.com/ipab-slmc/exotica/blob/master/exotica_examples/src/generic.cpp>`__ example file as a guide.
 The code is displayed below.